janishar/PlaceHolderView/docs/ephv-child.md

 ---

 ## View Definition
-An item view to be used as a child view we don't have to do anything different from that of ordinary PlaceHoldeView.
+An item view to be used as a child view we don't have to do anything different from that of ordinary PlaceHolderView.

-PlaceHoldeView docs can be found [here](terminology.md)
+PlaceHolderView docs can be found [here](terminology.md)

 Example:
 ```java